Patrick Bahr IT University of Copenhagen

 Project Ideas

-Below are some ideas for master’s theses, bachelor projects and other projects for students at the IT University of Copenhagen.
+Below are some ideas for MSc theses, BSc projects and other projects for students at the IT University of Copenhagen.

 Property-based testing